EmoCAST: Emotional Talking Portrait via Emotive Text Description: Experiments and Results

 \textbf{Dataset and Implementation Details.} Our method is trained on an NVIDIA H800 GPU, using a batch size of 4 with 512 × 512 pixel videos.
-For evaluation, following EAT \cite{Gan_2023_ICCV} and EDTalk \cite{tan2025edtalk}, we select four test subjects from MEAD \shortcite{kaisiyuan2020mead} and sample 256 emotional talking head videos, covering all 8 emotions.
+For evaluation, following EAT \cite{Gan_2023_ICCV} and EDTalk \cite{tan2025edtalk}, we select four test subjects from MEAD \cite{kaisiyuan2020mead} and sample 256 emotional talking head videos, covering all 8 emotions.
 To further assess generalization performance, we construct an additional in-the-wild out-of-domain test set comprising 7 reference images and 40 audio samples, resulting in 280 synthesized videos spanning 8 distinct emotional categories.

 \textbf{Evaluation Metrics.} To evaluate the generated emotional talking portrait videos, we employ several metrics.
-First, the emotional accuracy of the generated videos is assessed using the pre-trained emotion classifier~\cite{meng2019frame}, as referenced in EAT~\shortcite{Gan_2023_ICCV}.
-Second, the synchronization accuracy between audio and video is measured using the lip-sync metrics~(LSE-D and LSE-C) from SyncNet~\shortcite{chung2017out}, as in Wav2Lip \shortcite{prajwal2020lip}.
-Finally, the image quality of the synthesized emotional talking portraits is evaluated using the Frechet Inception Distance~(FID) score \cite{heusel2017gans}.
+First, emotional accuracy of videos is assessed using the pre-trained emotion classifier~\cite{meng2019frame}, as referenced in EAT~\cite{Gan_2023_ICCV}.
+Second, audio-visual synchronization is measured using the lip-sync metrics~(LSE-D and LSE-C) from SyncNet~\cite{chung2017out}, as in Wav2Lip \cite{prajwal2020lip}.
+Finally, image quality of the synthesized portraits is evaluated using the Fréchet Inception Distance~(FID)~\cite{heusel2017gans}.